fernando-romulo-silva/image-converter-service/README.md

 ## Project status

-I use this project to learn new technologies related to microservices.
-In this case, the image convert.
+I use this project to learn new technologies related to spring boot web.
 So it'll get new things all time.

 # About

-A project that converts images with text into simple text using diverse technologies.
+This a project that converts images with text into simple text using diverse technologies.
 I used [tesseract](https://github.com/tesseract-ocr/tesseract) for it and exposes it as a web service using spring boot.

 # Model